benschaf/kaesekaestchen/README.md

 - ***Turn Choice:*** The user can choose who goes first - the player or the AI.
 - ***AI Difficulty:*** The user can select the difficulty level of the AI.
 The options are "Easy", "Medium", and "Hard".
 Note that the "Hard" option is currently disabled and in development.
 - ***Grid Size:*** The user can adjust the size of the grid using a range input.
 The minimum size is 2x2 and the maximum size is 8x8.
 The default size is 3x3.
-- ***Start New Game:*** The user can start a new game by clicking on the "Start New Game" button.
+- ***Restart Game:*** The user can start a new game by clicking on the "Restart Game" button.

 ![feature-options](documentation/feature-options.png)

 #### Name Input and restart confirmation
 If the user starts a game a modal will appear asking if the user is sure they want to start a new game.
-If the name the user has added is longer than 15 characters, a modal will appear, notifying the user that the name is too long.
+Also, If the name the user has added is longer than 15 characters, a modal will appear, notifying the user that the name is too long.
 The user then has to click on the "OK" button to close the modal.
 The user can then change the name and start a new game.

 ![feature-name-validation](documentation/feature-name-validation.png)